industrial-peons/industrial-peons.github.io/epgp_standings/index.md

 </div>

 Click on a row to view historical data.
+Click on column headers to sort.

 <div id="standings_table">